johnjac-cisco/local-task-master/docs/tutorial.md

 ### Starting a new project

 ```
-I've just initialized a new project with Claude Task Master.
+I've just initialized a new project with Claude Local Task Master.
 I have a PRD at scripts/prd.txt.
 Can you help me parse it and set up the initial tasks?
 ```